• Skip to main content

 Chicken burrito bowl filling piled with fresh toppings in white bowl on blue linen

-If you love easy Instant Pot dinners, make my crazy popular Taco Pasta or Lasagna Soup and WIN family dinners!
+If you love easy Instant Pot dinners, make my crazy popular Taco Pasta or this family-favorite pressure cooker whole chicken.

 Table of Contents hide